Majorons Revisited: light dark matter as FIMP: conclusion

+In a nutshell, the presence of a separate dimension-5 operator in our work relaxes the tension among the parameters which results an extended parameter space for $m_{\chi}$.
 Our analysis shows that an adequate region of parameter space consistent with Majoron as dark matter satisfying correct relic abundance in the keV-GeV mass range can be obtained.
 While this entire mass regime is important in the context of supernova cooling, the above-MeV region is also fascinating to be probed by monochromatic neutrino lines.
 Even though the bounds from such experiments turn out to be more stringent than the naively considered lifetime of the Universe, the parameter space undergoes a rich dark matter phenomenology and finally provides compelling evidences in the form of gamma-ray lines that can be probed by ongoing and future experiments indicating some tantalizing connection between dark matter and neutrino physics.